Hussein-Mahfouz-96/Notes-MD/notes/Docker.DockerSetupWindows.md

 ### Prerequisites

-To use Docker Desktop on your system, you need to enable Hyper-V and Containers for Windows.
+To use Docker Desktop on your system, you need to enable Hyper-V and Containers for Windows, also we need to enable WSL features in windows.
 Run the following commands in PowerShell as an administrator:

 ```powershell
 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All